Bluebikes: Equipment

 The system uses bicycles designed and manufactured by Montreal-based PBSC.
 The majority of docking stations are also supplied by PBSC while the newest docking stations are designed and manufactured by 8D Technologies.
-The platform behind the bike share system is created by 8D Technologies, who also supply the server technology for BIXI Montréal, Citi Bike in New York City, Santander Cycles in London, Capital Bikeshare in Washington DC, and others.
+The platform behind the bike share system is created by 8D Technologies, who also supply the server technology for BIXI Montréal, Citi Bike in New York City, Santander Cycles in London, Capital Bikeshare in Washington, D.C., and others.

 Each Bluebike comes with a basket, adjustable seat, and kickstand.
 For safety during night-time riding, they have self-powered lights at the front and back of the bike.
 On the left handlebar, Bluebikes are equipped with a bell, and the right handlebar has a continuous gear shifter.

 Bluebikes renters may download the app on their Android or iOS device.
 The app was developed in 2017 and is free to download.
 The app provides information on the status (e.g., current trip length) of the rental, but it is not required in order to rent a Bluebike.
 The app allows up to four bikes to be rented out simultaneously on one account.
 On the app's map, docks appear as green when there are a sufficient number of bikes at the station.
 Conversely, they appear as red when there are little to none available.